 Round 2 reissued the MPC '73 in 2016 with the original box-art.
 The contents are reportedly identical to my MPC Boss 351.
 The decals are incorrect Mach 1 stripes.

 Otaki offered a '71 Mach I in 1/24 scale, with catalog number OT3-46, in at least three boxes.

-The Otaki model was reissued by Arii (catalog numbers A572 and 31032).
-I took a peek at the Arii model.
+Arii reissued the Otaki model in at least three boxes (catalog numbers A572, 31032 plus unknown).
+I took a peek at this model.
 It is motorized, so the chassis is pretty bad, and there is no engine (despite claims on the box!).
 The doors can be opened.
-The body looked a little more square and flat compared to my MPC model, but I did not compare them side by side, and I can't say which is the more accurate of the two.
+The body looked a little squarer and flatter compared to my MPC model, but I did not compare them side by side, and I can't say which is the more accurate of the two.
 The windows are inserted from the outside, which I usually like a lot better than 'internal' windows that recess too deep.
 The hood has an error: it connects to the windscreen, whereas the real car has a space between the windscreen and the hood, where the wipers hide.
 The 'Mach 1' logos on the sides and trunk are molded as raised items, but they are stickers on real car.
 I did not see any decals by the way.
 Here's a build report by Hans Reggelsen on the Britmodeller forum.

 a Palmer 1/25 model, which has been described as a joke, a caricature and a waste of money.
 It has a multi-part body, like the earliest car kits, before slide molds were developed.
 In this case, a roof piece is glued to an upper body part, to which the sides are glued.
 It seems Palmer also had a 1/32 scale version.